NitinSPRao/erg-screen-reader/README.md

 3. Enter the rower's name
 4. Choose output format (Excel or Google Sheets)
 5. For Excel: Choose whether to create a new spreadsheet or add to an existing one
-6. For Google Sheets: Optionally enter a custom sheet name
+6. For Google Sheets:
+   - Create New: Optionally enter a custom sheet name (auto-generates if empty)
+   - Add to Existing: Paste the Google Sheets URL you want to append data to
 7. Click "Process Workout" and wait for the AI to analyze the image
-8. Review the results and download the Excel file or open the Google Sheet
+8. Review the extracted workout data in the results section
+9. Download the Excel file or open the Google Sheet using the provided button

 ### Command Line Interface